precice/precice.github.io/pages/docs/dev-docs/dev-sourcedocs.md

 ### Latest release

 Generated from the current `master` branch of preCICE.
-Use this version if you are developping your own adapter for preCICE.
+Use this version if you are developing your own adapter for preCICE.

 <a class="btn btn-primary" href="/doxygen/master/classprecice_1_1SolverInterface.html" role="button">API</a>
 <a class="btn btn-primary" href="/doxygen/master/" role="button">Docs</a>